therealghostdev/Taskify-web/README.md

 ## contribution Guide:

-1. After successfull setup of project on local machine, request an issue to be assigned to you.
+1. After successful setup of project on local machine, request an issue to be assigned to you.
 If you haven't got one (contact `@DaScOrPiO`).

 2. Create a new branch and make your changes.